psikoo/DGTcameradownloader/README.md

 **Build information:**

 This project uses Maven as its build tool for Java.
-To build from source,  you must install Maven.
+To build from source  you must install Maven.

 **Build steps:**